cubing/cubingcontests.com/README.md

 ### Environment

-DB environment variables are specified in the `.env.dev` file in the root directory and are sourced by Docker Compose (the `fulldev` script in `server/package.json` specifies this file).
-Note that for production the `.env` file must be used instead, and secure secrets must be used.
-Set them all to randomly-generated secure passwords; just go with 100 alphanumeric characters as a rule of thumb.
+Environment variables are specified in the `.env` file in the root directory and are automatically sourced by Docker.
+Simply copy the `.env.example` file, rename it to `.env` (which is not tracked by git in this repo), and change the values of the variables.
+This works the same way in production and in development.

-Backend environment variables are specified in the `server/.env.dev` file.
-This file is automatically read by Nest JS, but only in development; in production that file is ignored.
+Some backend environment variables are specified in the `server/.env.dev` file.
+This file is automatically read by Nest JS in development.
+In production this file is ignored, and the container's environment variables (coming from the `.env` file) are used instead.

 Frontend environment variables are specified in the `client/.env.local` file.
 This file is automatically read by Next JS.
+See that file for more details.
+The values are taken from the frontend container's environment variables.
+These must be set during the container's build process when deploying, because that is when Next JS sets the variables in `.env.local`.

 ### Data structure